mmeewis/summitlab16/README.md

   * Connect to Query Service and run your SQL queries
   * Explore datasets in Adobe Experience Platform
   * Connect Power BI to the Adobe Experience Platform
-  * Query Service to create visualizations and reports

 ## Prerequisites